We make conversations with leaders, innovators,

 OUR EVENTS ARE LIVE, PARTICIPATORY, AND ALWAYS FREE.

 TILE is a conversation series, meaning that speakers talk with the audience, not to the audience.
 Every event is one hour long and features a different guest discussing their stories, insights, and advice.

 WE SEnd you the TILE MANUAL.

-The TILE Manual will guide you through starting and running a speaker series.
+The TILE Manual will guide you through starting and running a conversation series.
 The Manual is comprehensive and will provide the process and resources every step of the way, from finding a venue to selecting speakers.
 If you ever have questions about the TILE Manual, our support team will be there to help out within 24 hours.

 You follow the TILE MANUAL and PUT TOGETHER a successful season of TALKS.